picrin-scheme/picrin/README.md

 # Benz

-Benz is a core module of the Picrin Scheme interpreter.
-It includes every components necessary to run in a stand-alone environment.
+Benz is core module of the Picrin Scheme interpreter.
+It includes all components necessary to run in a stand-alone environment.

 ## Authors